 “So you are Northern!” Åke mentally congratulated himself for his outstanding observational skills.
 “Is this your first time living in the south?”

+Åke nodded compassionately.
 “Sounds similar to my story.
-I’m originally from Norge,” he declared proudly, feeling somewhat akin to this stranger.
-“Can’t say I’ve visited that place ever since I left.”
+I’m originally from Nordland,” he declared proudly, feeling somewhat akin to this stranger.
+“You wouldn't know it, it's way up there, far outside the city borders.
+Can’t say I’ve visited that place ever since I left.”

 Ekster hummed.
-Without looking at Åke he said, “Can I ask something?
+Without looking at Åke he said, “That reminds me of something.
 It’s personal, I guess.
-I don't mean to be nosy.”
+I don't mean to be nosy.
+Can I ask you about it?”

 “You're drinking beer from my fridge and smoking my cigarettes, so I’d say that's at least second base.
 Ask away.”

-“I only just connected the dots.”
-Ekster added quickly.
-“I remember the picture being geotagged in the Northern Excavation Sites.
-The publication is about 20 years old.
-The child’s iconic amber eyes and…” He glanced over Åke’s crooked nose bridge.
-“Broken nose.
-Figured you look the same.”
+“I only just connected the dots,” Ekster added quickly.
+“Since you said you're from way up north.”
+He glanced over Åke’s crooked nose bridge.
+“Figured you look the same.”

-“Forgive my curiosity.”
-Ekster said, in a matter-of-fact type of tone.
+“Forgive my curiosity,” Ekster said, in a matter-of-fact type of tone.

 Ekster stared at the trees above them and took a long drag from the cigarette.

 Ekster clicked his tongue in distaste.
-“Vultures.”

-Åke simply shrugged.
-“Value is value and at the end of the day my family's poor and I—a valuable piece of trade.
-Not unlike that pretty bike of yours.” Åke nodded at the expensive Japanese fiber against his fence.
-“Alternatively, I could've never been where I am now.
-I received proper education and was granted a future outside of the Digging Grounds.”
+Åke simply shrugged, as if it didn't matter to him.
+“Value is value.
+My family’s poor and couldn’t refuse the offer.
+Alternatively, I could've never been where I am now.
+I received proper education and was granted a future outside of the Northern Digging Grounds.
+Life there is simple but isolated.”
 He gestured at the chalet behind them and the nature surrounding it.
-“Isn't this true freedom?”
+“Isn't this what freedom looks like?”

 Ekster laughed lightly and shook his head.
 “I clearly overstepped.”

 “So what do you do, Ekster?” Åke smoothly changed the subject.
-“With that designer bike, thorough knowledge of vintage photography and strong opinion on the trades of the aristocrats.
+“With that foreign designer bike, thorough knowledge of vintage photography and strong opinion on the trades of the aristocrats.
 Curious collection of interests.”

 The other shrugged his shoulders lightly.
 “I appraise art.”

-After a beat, Ekster flatly replied: “Stolen.”
 They stared at each other.
 Ekster's eyes gleamed behind his glasses.
 He was dead-serious.
-“I specialize in determining the value of stolen artifacts and forge certificates of authenticity."

-“Interesting…” He said, much slower and much more genuine.
-“So… you’re self-employed?”
-He added sheepishly.
+“Interesting…” he said, much slower and much more genuine.
+“So you’re self-employed?” he added sheepishly.

 Ekster let out a genuine, unfeigned, laugh.
 “Want my card?” he said after readjusting his glasses.